 Jake’s experience includes appeals against decisions: refusing to issue an EHCP; concerning the content of such plans; and seeking to cease to maintain an EHCP.
 As a result, Jake has encountered a wide range of issues from the appropriateness of specialist placements, to the use of a “waking day curriculum”, to the creation of bespoke packages of education otherwise than at school (“EOTAS”).

 Jake has advised and acted in a number of disability discrimination claims before the First-Tier Tribunal, addressing the full breadth of recognised forms of discrimination under the Equality Act 2010.

-Such claims have arisen from circumstances such as the imposition of permanent exclusions, responding to bullying, and failure to adjust school practices regarding participation in activities.
+Such claims have arisen from circumstances such as the imposition of permanent exclusions, responses to bullying, and failures to adjust school practices regarding participation in activities.